lashifrin/ejabberd-modules/mod_statsdx/trunk/README.txt

   hooks: Set to 'true' to enable hooks and related statistics.
          This option by default 'false' because it is expected to consume many resources in very populated servers.
+	 If set to 'traffic', it will also keep counters of traffic stanzas.

 	EXAMPLE CONFIGURATION